mrminhaz87/Railway-IT-OT-Demo/README.md

-# Metro_emulator
+# Metro_Railway_System_Emulator

-[under Editing]

 **Project Design :** We want to create a digital twin type Metro  emulation system to simulate multiple trains running on different tracks with the control signals.
-The system contents 3 part:
+The system contents 3 parts:

-- Metro system real word emulator (2D).
+- Metro railway signal system real word emulator (2D).

-- HMI and SCADA system.
+- HMI and SCADA system for railway and train control.
-- PLC and latching relay emulator.
+- PLC and latching relay emulators.